 Who should I contact if I wish to apply for a grant to a private foundation that requires a 501c3?

 Can I write a grant to support my travel?

 Can research study participants receive compensation for their participation?

 Will ORSP locate money/resources to fund my research?

 Yes, ORSP encourages the use of Pivot (create account or login), a funding database, to begin your quest for funding.

 Fringe benefit costs are the employment-related benefits associated with FICA (social security); FICA Med (Medicare); Health and Life Insurance and Retirement and other costs as defined in the BOR Business Procedures Manual.
 The Office of Business and Finance provides established rates to utilize in preparing program budgets that require fringe costs to be included.

 If allowed, the grant’s budget should include the current rates for the employer’s portion of the fringe benefits.
-Current rates as of July 1, 2017 are as follows:
+Current rates as of July 1, 2019 (July 21, 2019 to June 30, 2020) are as follows:

 FICA Medicare: 1.45%